d-nee/RedDoorLine/FAQ.md

 **3. Why am I stuck on the denied screen?**

     Check your network.
-If you're on Caltech secure try completely quitting your browser and reopening.
+If you're on Caltech WiFi try completely quitting your browser and reopening.
     If still unable, even in an incognito window, reach out to me as I probably need to add your IP.

 **4. How secure/private is the website?**

-    I have setup a firewall which will only allow access if you are on the Caltech secure wifi network.
+    I have setup a firewall which will only allow access if you are on the Caltech network.
-    Images are stored *only locally* as I may implement some ML processes to categorize the line length.
+    Images may be stored *only locally* as I can see myself implementing some ML processes to categorize the line length.

 **5. Why and how did you do this?**